brianfrankcooper/YCSB/arangodb/README.md

     ./bin/ycsb run arangodb -s -P workloads/workloada -p arangodb.ip=xxx -p arangodb.port=xxx

 See the next section for the list of configuration parameters for ArangoDB.

-### 5. Run against ArangoDB 3.0 and previews versions

-Running YCSB on ArangoDB in version 3.0 or previews versions requires to use HTTP as network protocol.
-Since VST (VelcoyStream) is the default used protocol one have to set the configuration parameter `arangodb.protocol` to `HTTP_JSON`.
-For more infos take a look into the official [ArangoDB Java Driver Docs](https://github.com/arangodb/arangodb-java-driver/blob/master/docs/Drivers/Java/Reference/README.md#network-protocol).

 ## ArangoDB Configuration Parameters